znkbnk/React-13-Habit/README.md

 Step 4: Show Favorite Habits Modal

-- In your App.js file, find the section where you're rendering the navigation menu.
-- Add a new button to show the favorite habits modal.
+- Create a new file named FavoriteHabits.js in the same directory as your other components.
-- Inside the modal content:
+- Open the FavoriteHabits.js file, import React at the top of the file.
 - List the habits from the favoriteHabits array.
 - Add a button to close the modal by toggling showFavoriteHabits.
+- In your App.js file, find the section where you're rendering the content for the favorite habits modal.
+- Inside that section, import the FavoriteHabits component at the top of your App.js file.
+- Conditionally render the FavoriteHabits component when the showFavoriteHabits state is true.

 Step 5: Styling and Testing